 Wreckers at Dead Eye

 Wreckers at Dead Eye TV series

-Wrecking is the trade of Eye-Patch and his gang of motley miscreants.
+Wrecking is the trade of Eye-Patch (Arthur White) and his gang of motley miscreants.
 Knowing the law shows no mercy for those involved in wrecking he is desperate to find the girl and silence her forever.
 What follows is a plot full of twists and turns involving double-dealing, keelhauling, marooning in tidal caves and chases across the moors.

+Wreckers at Dead Eye